SiriusZYZ/Notes/slbs/hrQA.md

 - This kind of difficulty could be solved by cooperate with oil field service company or the oil field owner.
 We are also working on establishing a simulation process using finite element model, to do some experiment.
 - This project is also challenging in modeling, parameters calculation, inversion process, and other way.
 But I managed to solve them already.
 Anyway, I hope the data problem would be solved very soon.

-## wenyuan
+## Challenge Cup

+> difficulties
+> the biggest difficulties was the tight schedule.
+I was informed that I need to establish the whole analysis process within a week, while I have no clues on how seismic data processing work.
+> So I reached out to my mentor, who has the background knowledge.
+He gave me some keywords and a few books to refer to.
+And reading articles and those books, it came with an Eureka moment.
+Then I started to program to find out if the methods worked.

+> experiment plan?
+>

+> detail
 - To be brief, the whole project was the idea of my mentor and another professor from the transmission school.
 They developed a DAS instrument, but want to apply it for seismic `[ˈsaɪzmɪk]` exploration.
 My mentor has the background of seismic signal processing, and I have the background of Distributed sensor.
 So we form a team, to participate in a national competition.
 - But actually I don't know anything about seismic signal processing, and the schedule was tight and I need to establish a processing procedure for DAS data.
-So I reached out to my mentor and one of a senior
+So I reached out to my mentor and a classmate, to better understand how to extract useful information from the array signal.
+With their help, I learnt how to process the DAS signal to calculate the dispersion curve using the MASW method.
+And find a way to estimate the velocity model from it.

 # Profile